 Let us consider the example of Australia once again.
 If India can be backed at 4.00 to win the World Cup, the struggling Australian team cannot be backed not to win the World Cup.
 Irrespective of where Australia ended up in the tournament, the punter will make good returns as long as the Socceroos do not end up lifting the trophy.

 The back bet is very similar to the traditional betting structure that everyone is familiar with in modern times.
-Essentially, the punter will be using the back bet to go with a team to come out successful or an event to take place.
+Essentially, the punter will use the back bet to go with a team to come out successful or an event to take place.
 Depending on the probability of an event happening, punters get appropriate prices.
-In this form, the punter has no significant difference compared to how they are placing a bet using a sportsbook.
+In this form, the punter has no significant difference compared to how they are placing a bet using a sports book.

 An example of a back bet would be to back India to win the World Cup at odds of 4.00.
 If a user place is a bet of Rs 100 on this market, they can expect to get back Rs 400 if India wants the World Cup.
 If India does not win the competition even after coming to the final, the punter stands to lose the entire Rs 100.
 Due to the risky nature of these bets, the rewards can be quite high but the probability of success is rather low.

-How does back and lay cricket betting work?
+How does back and lay meaning in cricket betting work?

 If India comes into a tournament as strong favourites to win, the simple back bet can be used to go with India to win the tournament.

-The betting exchange is the place where one goes to the next step beyond learning what is back and lay in betting.
+The betting exchange is the place where one goes to the next step beyond learning what is back and lay meaning in cricket betting.
 These sites are different compared to the regular bookmaker where it is only possible to back on an event taking place.
 It is not possible to go down the opposite route unlike at a betting exchange.
-There are a handful of sportsbooks that are starting to provide exchanges as well.
+There are a handful of sports books that are starting to provide exchanges as well.
 This enhances liquidity for the customer while also being able to improve opportunities for arbitrage betting as well.
-Similarly, some of the sportsbooks are also providing the option of laying the bet in cricket matches.
-Once people have figured out what is lay in betting, they would be able to appreciate the feature to a great extent.
+Similarly, some sports books also provide the option of laying a bet in cricket matches.
+Once people have figured out back and lay meaning in cricket betting, they will be able to appreciate the feature to a great extent.

-The regular betting style can be very one-sided and it can provide returns to the punter only when things go in favour.
+The regular betting style can be very one-sided and provide returns to the punter only when things go in favour and they are matched.
 However, one can take advantage of multiple betting opportunities when using the lay and back betting options.
 One of the most interesting would be the strategy of laying the draw.
-It is not really recommended for beginners due to the severe complexities that go behind the same.
-This can be used especially in test matches where the outcome can go in favour of both teams.
+It is not recommended for beginners due to the severe complexities behind the same.
+This can be used especially in Test matches where the outcome can go in favour of both teams.
 If two very strong teams are going up against each other and the punter is not sure about who the winner will turn out to be, they can choose to lay a draw.